robertwenink/xyz/content/posts/mfEGO/index.md

 ---

 <!--more-->
-# (Multi-fidelity) Efficient Global optimisation
+# (Multi-fidelity) Efficient Global optimisationT
-The development of the proposed method has been in coherence with some of the characteristics of the Efficient Global optimisation (EGO) algorithm and its paradigm will be used in this thesis.
-This section summarises its definition.
+he Efficient Global optimisation (EGO) algorithm {{< cite "Jones1998" >}} is a form of Bayesian optimisation.
+The EGO algorithm adaptively samples additional points based on the Expected Improvement criterion {{< cite "Jones1998" >}}, which is formulated using the estimated mean squared error that Kriging provides.
+Using this criterion, EGO provably converges to the global optimum in an optimisation process {{< cite "Locatelli1997" >}}, although it may exhaustively sample around local optima {{< cite "Forrester2007" >}}.
+An overview of the algorithmic procedure is given by [Algorithm 1](#algorithm).

-{{< image src="algorithm.png" alt="EGO algorithm" width="100%" linked=false >}}
+{{< image src="algorithm.png" alt="EGO algorithm" id="algorithm" width="100%" linked=false >}}

 ## Expected improvement
 The expected improvement is the expectation of those parts of the normally distributed variable $Y = N(\hat{y},s^2)$ of the Kriging estimator that retrieves a better result than the current best objective value $f_{min}$: